The Blue Lollipop Project

 1. Personal Journey: What’s the story behind why you decided to start this project?
 NOTE: All applications must include a 1 minute video that answers: “I am stepping up to make change because..."

-After becoming engrossed in Ty's story and beginning to understand the merciless monster that is pediatric cancer, I knew that I wanted to do something to help fund pediatric cancer research while also honoring Ty in the process and that’s how The Blue Lollipop Project was born…
+After becoming engaged in Ty's story and beginning to understand the merciless monster that pediatric cancer is, I knew that I wanted to do something to help fund pediatric cancer research while also honoring Ty in the process.
+I wanted to start a project that I could continue indefinitely.
+I wanted to start something that would be meaningful.
+That’s how The Blue Lollipop Project was born…

 2. The Problem: What problem are you helping to solve?